 Report an incident

-If you are the victim of a hate crime or hate incident you are encouraged to call the Police using 999 or 101.
+If you are the victim of a hate crime or hate incident you are encouraged to call the Police using 101 or the Police Facebook and Twitter accounts.
 If you don’t want to report it to the Police you can make a report to Stop Hate UK using the following:

 Stop Hate UK are a registered charity and provide the helpline across Merseyside supported by the Office of the Police and Crime Commissioner.
 The service is confidential.